 Our Bronx Office has been providing safe, confidential, quality women's health care in New York since abortion was first legalized in the 1970s.
 Our caring, professional staff is dedicated to making your experience comfortable, supportive and short.

-We offer First Trimester Abortions (up to 12 weeks), Second Trimester Abortions (13 to 24 weeks), physical GYN examinations, Sonograms, and personalized Abortion Counseling.
+We offer First Trimester Abortions (up to 12 weeks), Second Trimester Abortions (13 to 24 weeks), and the pill.
 We accept Medicaid and most insurance.
 There is one low all inclusive price for an abortion, which includes blood work, counseling, sonogram, physical exam, anesthesia, aftercare medications, and 3 week follow-up.

-SATURDAY MORNING WALK-INS WELCOME!
-WE ARE OPEN THIS SATURDAY at 7:00am.
-Do not eat from MIDNIGHT Friday. ( No coffee, no juice, no tic-tacs, no gum, please.
+WE ARE OPEN EVERY SATURDAY at 7am.
+Do not eat from MIDNIGHT the night before. ( No coffee, no juice, no tic-tacs, no gum, please.
 Call 718-829-7000 for more information!)

 The American Association for Accreditation of Ambulatory Surgery Facilities, Inc. (AAAASF) has accredited Bronx Abortion as a facility that meets nationally recognized standards, regularly revising and updating its requirements for patient safety and quality of care.